 As a little girl, I loved the tale of Borrobil by William Croft Dickinson.
 There was something wholly magical about the battle between the Summer King and the Winter King facing each other in within a circle of stones to wrest the season from each other.
 That story was set at Beltane, but the ‘battle’ between summer and winter is never more obvious than at midwinter.
 The period around the winter solstice is the dark time of the year.
 The sun appears to stand still for a few days, hovering on the horizon.
 The nights begin early and end late.
 The days are short and cold.
 As the winter weather closes in, grey and forlorn, for a little while it seems that there is only darkness.

 Yet it is at this very moment, when the winter has its strongest hold, that the light triumphs in the age-old contest as the nadir of winter passes and the sun begins to renew its ascendance.
 No matter what the calendar says or how dark the day, the renewal of the light has begun its journey towards spring and many traditions honour this moment in time, each in their own way.
-It is for this reason that so many of the Lightbearers have been celebrated to the dark of the year throughout our history.
+It is for this reason that so many of the Lightbearers have been celebrated in the dark of the year throughout our history.
 It is in the midst of darkness that the birth of hope is both most needed and renewed.